warmist/scripts/docs/unsuspend.rst

 if a bunch of jobs were suspended due to the workers getting scared off by wildlife or items temporarily blocking building sites.

-See `autounsuspend` for periodic automatic unsuspending of suspended jobs.
+See `suspendmanager` in `gui/control-panel` to automatically suspend and unsuspend jobs.

 Usage
 -----